rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And if your hand causes you to sin, cut it off.
 It is better for you to enter life crippled than with two hands to go to hell, to the unquenchable fire. ^0943

-And if your hand causes you to sin, cut it off.
-It is better for you to enter life crippled than with two hands to go to hell, to the unquenchable fire. ^0944
+See Footnote ^0944

 And if your foot causes you to sin, cut it off.
 It is better for you to enter life lame than with two feet to be thrown into hell. ^0945

-And if your foot causes you to sin, cut it off.
-It is better for you to enter life lame than with two feet to be thrown into hell. ^0946
+See Footnote ^0946

 And if your eye causes you to sin, tear it out.
 It is better for you to enter the kingdom of God with one eye than with two eyes to be thrown into hell, ^0947

-where their worm does not die and the fire is not quenched. ^0948
+'where their worm does not die and the fire is not quenched.' ^0948

 For everyone will be salted with fire. ^0949

 Salt is good, but if the salt has lost its saltiness, how will you make it salty again?
 Have salt in yourselves, and be at peace with one another. ^0950

 And he left there and went to the region of Judea and beyond the Jordan, and crowds gathered to him again.
 And again, as was his custom, he taught them. ^1001